phflot/variational_aligner/examplesERP/README.md

 If you use this code for your work, please cite

-> P. Flotho, D. Thinnes, J. F. Vibell and D. J. Strauss, Fast Variational Method for the Estimation and Quantization of non-flat Displacements in 1D Signals with Applications in Neuroimaging? (in preparation), 2020.
+> P. Flotho, D. Thinnes, J. F. Vibell and D. J. Strauss, Fast Variational Method for the Estimation and Quantization of non-flat Displacements in 1D Signals with Applications in Neuroimaging (in preparation), 2020.

 BibTeX entry
 ```